kzhang7/jitsi-deployment/README.md

 ## Installation

-1. Create a k8s cluster in auto pilot mode in GKE, for example: `jitsi-us-west1`
+1. Create a k8s cluster in standard mode in GKE (auto-pilot mode does not work), for example: `jitsi-us-west1`, with at least two zones

 2. Switch to that k8s cluster
 ```